-Inform the parents and/or gain their consent for you to make this contact unless doing so would put the child at risk phone line.
-This number can be found in the staffroom.
-Have a discussion with a Consultant Social Worker.
-A copy of the discussion with be securely emailed or posted to you.
-Follow the advice given by the Consultant social worker.
-Keep a record for your own agency's safeguarding recording process
+Call CADS on the professionals only

+phone line.
+This number can be found in

+the staffroom.
+Have a discussion with a

+Consultant Social Worker.
+A copy of the

+discussion with be securely emailed or

+posted to you.
+Follow the advice given by

+the Consultant social worker.

+Keep a record for your own agency's

+safeguarding recording process